Get 80% off your plan for your first 3 months*

 Initial setup steps

-• Debit: Record the amount in your petty cash account
+• Debit: Record the amount in your petty cash account.

-• Credit: Record the same amount as a withdrawal from your bank account
+• Credit: Record the same amount as a withdrawal from your bank account.

-• Documentation: Note that the bank withdrawal was specifically for petty cash funding
+• Documentation: Note that the bank withdrawal was specifically for petty cash funding.

 Two common petty cash reimbursement methods

-Method 1 - Employee pays first:
+Method 1: Employee pays first

-• Documentation: Receipt kept with petty cash records
+3. Receipt stays with petty cash records

-1. Reconcile: Check that receipts match petty cash book entries.
+1. Reconcile: Check that receipts match petty cash book entries

-2. Submit: Send the petty cash book and receipts to your bookkeeper.
+2. Submit: Send the petty cash book and receipts to your bookkeeper

-4. Update: Record the new balance in the petty cash book.
+4. Update: Record the new balance in the petty cash book

 How to record petty cash

-• Petty cash voucher: Documents each expense with business purpose, employee name, and receipt
+• Petty cash voucher: Documents each expense with business purpose, employee name, and receipt.

-Example transaction: If you spend $20 on pencils, you record a $20 credit to petty cash and a $20 debit to office supplies.
+Example transaction: If you spend $20 on pencils, record a $20 credit to petty cash and a $20 debit to office supplies.

 Example of petty cash book or spreadsheet format